 Property of Antonia Scatton and UpRise Campaigns.

-The purpose of this project is to significantly increase the effectiveness and capacity of your State Party Committee in the 2021/2023 building years and into the 2022/2024 election years, by tapping into the skills, knowledge and relationships of our volunteers, activists, allies and other community leaders.
+The purpose of this project is to significantly increase the effectiveness and capacity of your State Party Committee in the 2023 building year and into the 2024 election cycle, by tapping into the skills, knowledge and relationships of our volunteers, activists, allies and other community leaders.

 The project will involve